quixio/quix-streams/docs/advanced/checkpointing.md

 - The `Checkpoint` object is responsible for keeping track of processed Kafka offsets and pending state transactions.
 - After the message is successfully processed, its offset is marked as processed in the current checkpoint.
 - When checkpoint commits, it will:
-    1. *Produce changelog messages for every pending state update to the changelog topics.*
+    1. *Produce changelog messages for every pending state update to the changelog topics (if they are enabled).*

-        Changelog topics are used to back up state stores in case of failures, and they contain records for every updated state key.

     2. *Flush the Kafka Producer and verify the delivery of every outgoing message both to output and changelog topics.*

-        If some messages are not delivered, the checkpoint will fail.

-        In this case, the messages need to be reprocessed again starting from the previous committed offset.

     3. *Synchronously commit the topic offsets to Kafka.*

-        If some offsets fail to commit, the checkpoint will fail as well.

     4. *Flush the pending state transactions to the durable state stores.*

-        If some state stores fail to update, the checkpoint will fail too.

 - After the checkpoint is fully committed, a new one is created and the processing continues.
 - Besides the regular intervals, the checkpoint is also committed when Kafka partitions are rebalanced.